nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DRF_INSTALLS.md

 ![image of the debug terminal output](./images/debug-terminal.png)

-If you don't see this, call your team lead immediately.

 #### Pylint Settings for Django

-There should now be a .vscode folder in your directory.
-Open the `settings.json` file and add the following lines:
+If you do not already have one, create a `.vscode` folder in the root of your project.
+Open/create the `settings.json` file and add the following lines:

 > `levelup-server/.vscode/settings.json`